-• New Year's Day January 1
+- New Year's Day

-• Dr. Martin Luther King Jr.'s Birthday Third Monday in January
+- Dr. Martin Luther King Jr.'s Birthday

-• Lincoln's Birthday Second Monday in February
+- Lincoln's Birthday

-• President's Day Third Monday in February
+- President's Day

-• Cesar Chavez's Birthday March 31
+- Cesar Chavez's Birthday

-Memorial Day
+- Memorial Day

-Last Monday in May Juneteenth National Independence Day June 19 • Independence Day July 4
+- Juneteenth National Independence Day

-• Labor Day First Monday in September • Veteran's Day November 11
+- Independence Day

+- Labor Day

+- Veteran's Day

+- Thanksgiving Day

-• Thanksgiving Day Fourth Thursday in November • Day after Thanksgiving Fourth Friday in November
+- Day after Thanksgiving

-The day before Christmas December 24 • Christmas Day December 25
+- The day before Christmas

+- Christmas Day

+Third Monday in January Second Monday in February Third Monday in February March 31 Last Monday in May June 19 July 4 First Monday in September November 11 Fourth Thursday in November Fourth Friday in November December 24 December 25

+January 1

-Every day appointed by the President or Governor as a holiday
+• Every day appointed by the President or Governor as a holiday

 When a holiday falls on a Saturday, the preceding Friday shall be observed as the holiday.
 When a holiday falls on a Sunday, the following Monday shall be observed as the holiday.

+Section 4.
+Bonus Day Holiday

+A bonus day off with pay per fiscal year may be taken as a floating holiday for any full-time employee who does not utilize any sick leave during the fiscal year.

 Section 5.
-Bonus Day Holiday

-A bonus day off with pay per fiscal year may be taken as a floating holiday for any full-time general employee who does not utilize any sick leave during the fiscal year.
-Hourly benefited employees shall receive a prorated number of hours based upon their regular work schedule.
-(Res. #5969, IX.3; 76-77, 83-84, 86-87, 92-93, 97-98, 05-07 MOU; PPPM 6-7.1)

-Section 6.
 Jury Duty

 Leave of absence with pay shall be granted to a maximum of fifteen (15) working days to an employee who serves on a jury.
 In such cases, the employee shall be paid their regular salary, or their normal hours scheduled to work.
 Employees on call for jury duty are expected to report for work.
 Jury and witness fees the employee may receive from court service shall be remitted to the City.
-Mileage reimbursement will be kept by the employee (Res. #5969, IX, 13; 92-93; 01-02 MOU; PPPM 6-10).
+Mileage reimbursement will be kept by the employee.
 On a case-by-case basis, the City Manager may extend said leave of absence with pay for jury duty.
-(11-12 MOU)

-Section 7.
+Section 6.
 Leaves of Absence

 Leaves of absence without pay may be granted at the sole discretion of the City Manager.
 A leave of absence shall be granted only to an employee who desires to return to City service and has a satisfactory service record.
 The City Council must approve leaves of absence involving pay or benefit issues.
-(Res. #5969, IX.12; PPPM 6-4.1)

-Section 8.
+Section 7.
 California Kin Care Leave

-Employees may use one-half of their annual sick leave accrual (e.g., 48 hours for full-time employees) to care for their grandparents, grandchildren, and siblings, as well as children, parents, spouse or domestic partner who is ill.
+Employees may use one-half of their annual sick leave (48 hours) accrual to care for their grandparents, grandchildren, and siblings, as well as children, parents, parents in law, spouse, domestic partner or designated person who is ill.
 Use of sick leave for this purpose is to be recorded on leave slips and turned in with employee time cards.
 Notice should be given for appointments seven days in advance.
 If emergencies arise, an exception can be made to this policy.
-(PPPM 6-3.6)